-Treat dry skin (see dry skin module).
+no Treat dry skin (see dry skin module).
 In children with itching due to eczematous skin abnormalities, alternate cream with corticosteroids with a neutral cream.
 Preferably let cream with corticosteroids soak in for 30 min before applying oily ointment over it.
 In children with itching due to fungal infections, use topical antimycotics such as miconazole cream (2dd) or terbinafine cream (1dd).
-DO Use in children with itching due to bacterial infections: Antibacterial agents such as chlorhexidine 0.5% in 70% alcohol with 1% glycerine 85% (chlorhexidine spirit FNA).
+Use in children with itching due to bacterial infections: DO Ose in children with fiching due to bacterial infections.
+Antibacterial agents such as chlorhexidine 0.5% in 70% alcohol with 1% gly cerine 85% (chlorhexidine spirit FNA).
 Disinfectants such as disinfecting soaps or betadine scrub (dissolved and not applied directly to the skin, supplemented if necessary, with fusidic acid ointment 2%).
 Hygienic measures (own towel).